quantling/pyndl/doc/source/examples.rst

 multithreading and a binary format which is created automatically.
 It allows you to choose between the two methods ``openmp`` and ``threading``, with the former one using `openMP <http://www.openmp.org/>`_ and therefore being expected to be faster when analyzing larger data.
+Unfortunately, ``openmp`` is only available on Linux right now, therefore all examples use ``threading``.
 Besides, you can set three technical arguments which we will not change here:

 1. ``n_jobs`` (int) giving the number of threads in which the job should be executed (default=2)